Masonic gloves display emblems in some Masonic jurisdictions. In others, they do not.

 Here is what Brother Albert Mackey had to say on the subject:

-Its Science and Philosophy, Its Legends, Myths and Symbols by Albert Gallatin
+The following is an excerpt about Freemason gloves from the book, "The Symbolism of Freemasonry: Illustrating and Explaining Its Science and Philosophy, Its Legends, Myths and Symbols by Dr. Albert Gallatin Mackey

 "The investiture with the gloves is very closely connected with the investiture with the apron, and the consideration of the symbolism of the one naturally follows the consideration of the symbolism of the other.

 Masonic Gloves..The Works of the Hands: There is in this, of course, as there is in everything else which pertains to Freemasonry, a symbolism.

 The gloves given to the candidate for himself are intended to teach him that the acts of a mason should be as pure and spotless as the gloves now given to him.
 In the German lodges, the word used for acts is of course